UPDATE 2-Cricket-Test Series Bangladesh v Pakistan scoreboard

-May 7 (Infostrada Sports) - Scoreboard at stumps on the second day in the second and final Test between Bangladesh and Pakistan on Thursday in Mirpur, Bangladesh
+May 6 (Infostrada Sports) - Scoreboard at stumps on the first day in the second and final Test between Bangladesh and Pakistan on Wednesday in Mirpur, Bangladesh

 M. Hafeez c Rahim b Shahid 8